 - Live interactions with presenters

-- Courses can be watched offline via the app
+- Courses are available offline via the app

 - Daily courses are free to watch